tshauck/gcgc/README.md

 [1, 6, 7, 8, 5, 2]
 ```

-This output includes the "bos" token, the "eos" token, and the three amino acid
+This output includes the "bos" token, the "eos" token, and the four nucleotide
 tokens in between.

 You can go the other way and convert the integers to strings.